Dmitri-Sintsov/django-jinja-knockout/docs/grids.rst

 Knockout.js ``<!-- ko foreach: actionTypes['button_bottom'] -->`` binding is very similar to standard ``'button'`` type actions binding, defined in `ko_grid_body.htm`_, with the exception that the buttons are placed below the grid table, not above.

+Since version 0.5.1, there is built-in action type ``'button_footer'`` available, which displays grid action buttons below the grid rows, so this code is not requited anymore but still it provides an useful example to someone who wants to implement custom action types and their templates.

 Grids API
 ---------